Whitegoods Help article

 Dishwashers

-Smeg produces a range of fully integrated, semi-integrated, and freestanding dishwashers for the UK market.
-Selected freestanding models are available in colours and with retro-influenced styling consistent with the brand’s aesthetic lines, while the built-in range is designed to integrate cleanly into fitted kitchen installations at the premium end of the market.
+Smeg produces fully integrated, semi-integrated, and freestanding dishwashers for the UK market.
+Selected freestanding models are available in colours and with retro-influenced styling consistent with the brand’s aesthetic lines, while the built-in range integrates cleanly into fitted kitchen installations at the premium end of the market.

 Laundry appliances

 Smeg produces freestanding and integrated washing machines and tumble dryers for the UK market.
-The laundry range is less prominently featured than Smeg’s refrigeration and cooking categories, but it applies the same quality positioning and design attention to a category where aesthetics are typically less visible, with built-in models designed for clean integration into fitted utility rooms and kitchens.
+The laundry range is less prominently featured than refrigeration and cooking, but it applies the same quality positioning and design attention, with built-in models designed for clean integration into fitted utility rooms.

 Small kitchen appliances (50s Style)

-The 50s Style small appliance range is the most accessible entry point to the Smeg brand, covering toasters, kettles, coffee machines (both espresso and filter), stand mixers, blenders, hand blenders, citrus juicers, and food processors.
-All are designed with the rounded curves, chrome detailing, and wide colour palette of the retro aesthetic, enabling consumers to create a cohesive Smeg look across the kitchen worktop.
-The 50s Style range has brought the Smeg brand to a significantly wider audience than the premium major appliance range alone would reach.
+The most accessible entry point to the Smeg brand, covering toasters, kettles, coffee machines (both espresso and filter), stand mixers, blenders, hand blenders, citrus juicers, and food processors.
+All are designed with the rounded curves, chrome detailing, and wide colour palette of the retro aesthetic.

-Smeg’s aesthetic lines: design ranges beyond the retro
+What are Smeg’s main design ranges beyond the retro line?

 While Smeg’s retro 50s Style aesthetic is the brand’s most internationally recognised design language, the company produces appliances in several distinct aesthetic lines, each addressing a different design preference within the premium kitchen market.